eupowerprices.com

 How the Forecast Works

-The forecasts on this site are generated using machine learning models trained on historical electricity market and weather data.
+The forecasts on this site are generated using machine learning models trained on historical electricity-market, power-system, and weather data.
+The forecast extends up to 14 days ahead and is refreshed several times each day.

 Historical training data currently extends back to 2023.
-Weather inputs are based on ECMWF forecasts and historical weather observations, combined with market data from ENTSO-E and other publicly available sources.
+Weather inputs use ECMWF forecasts delivered through Open-Meteo, including archived forecasts for model training, together with market data from ENTSO-E and other publicly available sources.

 What the Model Learns

-Rather than attempting to explicitly simulate the physical operation of the power system, the model learns these relationships directly from historical data.
+Rather than explicitly simulating the physical operation of the power system, the model learns these statistical relationships from historical data.

 Geographic Coverage